-Children are inspired by their role models of their parents' relationships with God, so it's very important that you nurture your own spiritual development through Bible study, prayer, scriptural meditation etc. Take the time to talk to your children about your own faith and relationship with God, in ways that they can understand.
+Children are inspired by their role models of their parents' relationships with God, so it's very important that you nurture your own spiritual development through Bible study, prayer, scriptural meditation etc. Take time to discover what kind of worship works best for you.
+Talk to your children about your own faith and relationship with God, in ways that they can understand, as often as you can, so that it becomes easy and normal for you.
 Pray for your family and your children, as well as for yourself.
 Let your children see and hear you praying for them.
 Look for answers to your prayers together, to help them develop their trust in God, but also remind them that God knows best, and sometimes the answers come in ways that we're not expecting, or even wanting.